Yang Shaohou: Founding generations

-Also in the second generation, Manchu military officer Wu Quanyou trained under Yang Luchan and Yang Banhou, and began development of the small frame Wu-style t'ai chi ch'uan for the Manchurian palace guard.
-As noted above, small frame t'ai chi was particularly effective for those wearing imperial robes.
+Also in the second generation, Manchu military officer Wu Quanyou trained under Yang Luchan and Yang Banhou, and began development of the small frame Wu-style tai chi for the Manchurian palace guard.
+As noted above, small frame tai chi was particularly effective for those wearing imperial robes.
 In the next generation, his son Wu Jianquan would join him in cofounding the Wu style.

 In the third generation, Yang Chengfu widely promoted the large frame, standardizing that form with all slow movements suitable for teaching a wider range of students, and seldom taught or even mentioned the small frame, middle frame, or any fast form.
 He and his disciples established many training classes across China and published many books, all on only the large frame slow form and its associated two-person sets and applications.
-This is now the most famous and most widely practiced style of t'ai chi in the world.
+This is now the most famous and most widely practiced style of tai chi in the world.

-Meanwhile Yang Shaohou, after initially teaching his father Jianhou's middle frame, dedicated himself to his uncle Banhou's approach, further refining the small frame into his signature style.
+Meanwhile, Yang Shaohou, after initially teaching his father Jianhou's middle frame, dedicated himself to his uncle Banhou's approach, further refining the small frame into his signature style.
 Twenty-one years older than Chengfu, he was of a more traditional generation that did not reveal everything about a martial art to the general public, and he did not have the temperament for such promotion anyway.
 Although he taught a minimal number of public classes on the large frame at a few institutes and clubs, Yang Shaohou preferred to focus on the small frame with just a few "indoor" disciples and other serious students who had already mastered the large frame or the Wu style, in small private sessions at private homes.
 As a result, his art is far less famous than his brother's.

 Modern lineages

-Yang Shaohou's t'ai chi is characterized by high and low postures, small complex circular movements, frequent changes of pace, and sharp crisp fa jin (發勁; Pinyin: fājìn) or "explosive energy" techniques accompanied by "heng" (哼, Pinyin: hēng) and "ha" (哈, Pinyin: hā) sounds.
+Yang Shaohou's tai chi is characterized by high and low postures, small complex circular movements, frequent changes of pace, and sharp crisp fa jin techniques accompanied by "heng" (哼, Pinyin: hēng) and "ha" (哈, Pinyin: hā) sounds.

-According to an authoritative survey published in 2006, this has come down to us through just a few small select lineages today, each with a unique approach:
+According to an authoritative survey published in 2006, this has come down to us through just a few small select lineages today, each with at least one unique "application frame" form developed in collaboration with Yang Shaohou as he built on his students' previous training with others: